Helping Colours of Redbridge Find Their Creative Voice

 Peace .
 Creativity .
 Pride .

-— Cherrill Hutchinson, Black Woman Kindness Initiative:
+— Dawn, Black Woman Kindness Initiative:

 Contact me to discuss your bespoke art wellbeing programme